flyingfinnn/IT342-Pawlly/app/docs/details.md

 - **Compose Migration:**
   - All major screens have been migrated to Jetpack Compose.
   - Experimental Material3 APIs are used with `@OptIn(ExperimentalMaterial3Api::class)` where required.
+- **Image Handling:**
+  - ImagePicker library is used for photo selection
+  - Coil is used for image loading and caching
+  - ImageCarousel component is available for displaying multiple images
 - **Troubleshooting:**
   - If launcher icon does not update, uninstall the app and clear launcher cache.
   - All resources should be referenced by name using `ResourceImage` in Compose, except for Google sign-in which uses a Material icon.